|Aktivitets nivå :||Fotturer - Kultur & Tema reiser (standard) - Matreiser - Self guided/independent - Sykkelturer|

 Today's cycle takes you through sunflower fields to Roddi, then on to Barolo, an ochre-hued village perched above its world-famous vineyards.
 The tangle of mediaeval streets are dominated by the Marchesi Falletti's 11th century castle.
 Pedal on through archetypal Langhe countryside to Monforte d'Alba, whose lovely honey-coloured old town clings enchantingly to the hillside.
-Your hotel here is special too.
-Cycle approx. 34km. *Comfortable Hotel*
+Your hotel here is special too. *Comfortable Hotel*

 Either relax at the gorgeous 18th century villa hotel with private swimming pool, or explore mediaeval Monforte.
-It's a lively town with attractive buildings grouped around an atmospheric cobbled piazza.
+It's a lovely town with attractive buildings grouped around an atmospheric cobbled piazza.
 Maybe strike out a little further to Dogliani, dominated by its beautiful onion-domed church and famous for being at the heart of Dolcetto wine production. *Comfortable Hotel*

 The final cycling day starts with a gentle coast along the Rea valley before a steady climb takes you to a stunning panoramic ridge.
 Weave through fields of wildflowers and sleepy hamlets to Serravalle Langhe, a great lunch spot with belvedere views.
 Pedal onwards alongside chestnut-carpeted hills with delightful vistas to reach the beautiful country hotel at Benevello.
-There's time to enjoy the pool and Jacuzzi before dinner.
-Cycle approx. 35km. *Comfortable Hotel*
+There's time to enjoy the pool and Jacuzzi before dinner. *Comfortable Hotel*

 The trip ends in Benevello.
 A transfer is included to Turin Airport (approx. 1 hour 50 minutes).